 Chimpanzees & African Wild Dog

-Stumbling across a story last month about how some chimpanzees in Belfast zoo managed to escape by using a tree branch as a ladder, reminded me of just how intelligent these beautiful primates are and how - as discovered by Jane Goodall in Gombe, Tanzania in the 1960’s, they’re so clever they use tools to benefit their survival.
-A fact that has again been reiterated by the Belfast chimps (https://www.independent.co.uk/news/uk/home-news/chimpanzees-escape-belfast-zoo-tree-branches-ladder-northern-ireland-a8771951.html).
+It reminded me of just how intelligent these beautiful primates are, and how, as discovered by Jane Goodall in Gombe, Tanzania, in the 1960s, they're so smart they use tools to benefit their survival.

-Chimpanzees are the most intelligent animals on earth after humans and are so closely related to us that we only differ in DNA by 1.5 %.
-Numbers have dwindled significantly since the 19th century due to habitat loss, poaching and disease so it’s really important that we help them whilst still can, hence why this weeks’ workshop focussed on chimpanzees and another lesser known, but very sweet endangered animal; the African wild dog (https://www.janegoodall.org.uk/chimpanzees/chimpanzee-central/15-chimpanzees/chimpanzee-central/21-chimp-facts).
+Chimpanzees are the most intelligent animals on earth after humans and are so closely related to us that we only differ in DNA by 1.5 % (https://www.natgeokids.com/uk/discover/animals/general-animals/10-chimpanzee-facts/).
+Numbers have dwindled significantly since the 19th century due to habitat loss, poaching and disease so we must help them whilst still can, hence why this weeks' workshop focussed on chimpanzees (https://wwf.panda.org/knowledge_hub/endangered_species/great_apes/chimpanzees/).
+The children and I also looked into the another lesser-known, but similarly endangered animal; the African wild dog (https://www.janegoodall.org.uk/chimpanzees/chimpanzee-central/15-chimpanzees/chimpanzee-central/21-chimp-facts).

-I asked the little ones why we were learning about them today and a number of children exclaimed, ‘because they’re endangered!’ and one little girl went onto say ‘they’re endangered like polar bears!’
-She was one of the children who was quiet last week when we were learning about the Arctic, so it just goes to show that they are listening.
-‘People are cutting down their trees where they live,’ a little boy shouted out.
-‘They are indeed,’ I replied, and we went on to discuss how we could help; simply speaking up for wildlife can be one key way.
+several children exclaimed, 'because they're endangered!' and one little girl went onto say 'they're endangered like polar bears!'
+She was one of the children who were quiet last week when we were learning about the Arctic, so it just goes to show that they are listening.
+'People are cutting down their trees where they live,' a little boy shouted out.
+'That is true,' I replied, and we went on to discuss how we could help; merely speaking up for wildlife can be one keyway.